zahlman/zahlman.github.io/posts/2025/03/07/python-packaging-4.md

 It's quite simple, really - Python 3.4 adds the `ensurepip` standard library module.
 This allows you to add Pip (and, originally, also Setuptools - which was a dependency of Pip for quite some time) to your Python installation's `site-packages`.
 But also, of course, to virtual environments, and in fact this became the default behaviour.
 You could (and still can) turn it off using `--without-pip` - but then you'd be on your own for figuring out how to install anything there.

 Another issue here is the version of Pip involved.
-That Python 3.5 virtual environment ends up with Pip version 9.0.1 and Setuptools 28.8.0.
-Modern Pip is quite a bit bulkier, even though Setuptools is no longer included.
+That Python 3.5 virtual environment ends up with Pip 9.0.1 and Setuptools 28.8.0.
+Modern Pip is bigger than both of those put together.
 For example, with the Python 3.12 build included in my Linux distro:

 ```
 $ time python -m venv test312